jmadkins/dotfiles/README.md

 # My Dotfiles

 Various configuration files used to setup my development environment.
+If you like something, feel free to use it!

 A [powerline font](https://github.com/powerline/fonts) is required, I recommend Hack.